donbigi/python-flask-container/README.md

 docker run -p 8080:5000 flask-app
 ```

-The Flask application will be accessible at `http://localhost:8080` in your web browser.
+The Flask application is accessible at `http://localhost:8080` in your web browser.

 ## Continuous Integration (CI)